taxbycounty

 What is the median home value in King County, Texas?

-The median home value in King County, Texas is N/A, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.
+The median home value in King County, Texas is $52,100, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

 Is King County a low property tax area in Texas?

-How are property taxes calculated in Texas?
+How does King County rank for property taxes in Texas?

 Nearby Counties